simbricks/simbricks/doc/learn/simulator-integration/packaging/index.rst

 kernel driver, or gem5's ``m5`` guest tool.
 These are **not** conda packages: they must be baked into the disk image the virtual prototype boots.
-The convention is that the component repository provides Makefile targets for building/installing them in-guest (e.g. ``make driver-install``), and a small install script for the :image-builder:`\ ` tool references those targets (see :ref:`sec-image-builder` and, as examples, ``examples/corundum/install-mqnic.sh`` and ``examples/gem5/install-m5.sh`` in the image-builder repository).
+The convention is that the component repository provides Makefile targets for building/installing them in-guest (e.g. ``make driver-install``), and that a virtual prototype can install them into the image it boots — either as a layer on a layered image (see :ref:`sec-disk-images-building`) or baked into a base image built with :image-builder:`\ `, whose ``examples/corundum/install-mqnic.sh`` and ``examples/gem5/install-m5.sh`` show the shape of such a script.
 The pre-built ``base`` image already contains the mqnic driver and the m5 tool.

 Making a simulator available on Runners
 ---------------------------------------